Browsing Category

 On our last day, we went first thing to the famous Jardin Marjorelle, which we were staying only a five minute walk away from.
 This beautiful curated garden was set up by the partner of designer Yves Saint Laurent after his death, since Marrakech was a special place to him.
 It is truly beautiful; every plant, cacti and palm carefully chosen and planted and looked after.
 The dark blue paint is synonymous with the region, and you can’t help but take a thousand photos of everything because it really is that photogenic.
 Then we explored the neighborhood we were staying in by foot.
 I could honestly have lived there; every house was a shade of pink or coral and each was festooned with flowers.
 Cats slept in the shade, and orange trees were everywhere.
 It was the kind of tropical, sleepy, leafy neighborhood that I always seem to imagine I’ll find myself living in, one day.
 We also got drinks at a cute pavement cafe right there, and enjoyed the sun with the regulars.

 All too soon, our little trip was over, and we were on the way home.
-Banking over the mountains, saying bye to Africa, and by to Morocco.
+Banking over the mountains, saying bye to Africa, and to Morocco.
 A place we were all very pleasantly surprised by, and will definitely be back to explore again, one day.

 Practical Information